Aglglg/No-Reload-Mod-Manager/README.md

 ### To-do list
 - Support all kinds of gamepads, not only XInput Gamepad.
 ---
+### The creator is lazy to update readme, some texts might be irrelevant/outdated.

 # No Reload Mod Manager / Skin Selection
 (for XXMI Launcher supported games, or 3dmigoto mod)